tannewt/wa-law.org/bill/2021-22/sb/5407/1/README.md

 # Senate Bill 5407

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5407.xml)
+## Section 1
+> This section adds a new section to an existing chapter [9A.56](/rcw/09A_washington_criminal_code/9A.56_theft_and_robbery.md).
+Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.56_theft_and_robbery.md) for context.

+1. A person is guilty of theft of a firearm from a residence, store, shop, sales outlet, or vehicle if he or she commits a theft of any firearm from a residence, store, shop, or sales outlet where firearms are sold, or from any vehicle.

+2. This section applies regardless of the value of the firearm taken in the theft.

+3. Each firearm taken in the theft under this section is a separate offense.

+4. [Empty]

+    a.
+For the purposes of this section, "theft" has the same meaning as defined in RCW 9A.56.020.

+    b.
+The defense allowed against the prosecution for theft under RCW 9A.56.020 shall apply to the crime of theft of a firearm.

+5. For the purposes of this section:

+    a.
+"Firearm" means any firearm as defined in RCW 9.41.010.

+    b.
+"Vehicle" means any vehicle as defined in RCW 46.04.670.

+6. Theft of a firearm from a residence, store, shop, sales outlet, or vehicle is a class B felony.

 ## Section 2
 > This section modifies existing section [9.94A.515](/rcw/09_crimes_and_punishments/9.094A_sentencing_reform_act_of_1981.md).
 Here is the [modified chapter](rcw/09_crimes_and_punishments/9.094A_sentencing_reform_act_of_1981.md) for context.